lpc clinical supervision guidelines

 If possible, avoid engaging a supervisee who is also your employee, subordinate or where there is a power differential.
 While not impossible, as board rules change this scenario is becoming increasingly fraught with problems.

-You shouldn’t be paying each other for services and if you are simultaneously their director or employer that is what’s happening.
+You shouldn’t be paying each other for services and if you are simultaneously their boss and supervisor, there is a conflict of interest.
+The conflict can be reconciled but have a solid written supervision agreement.

 + More: When Your Supervisor is Unethical